top of page

 • Do things of a personal nature for children that they can do for themselves

-We have signed consent in advance from parents.
+• We have signed consent in advance from parents.

-We do not allow parents to take photo’s of their children in shows, nor to make videos.
+• We do not allow parents to take photos of their children in shows, nor to make videos.

-Recruitment and selecting staff and volunteers
+Recruitment and Selecting Staff and Volunteers

-in some way and that all reasonable steps are taken to ensure that unsuitable people are prevented from
+The Creative Stageworks Producers recognise that anyone may have the potential to abuse children in some way and that all reasonable steps are taken to ensure that unsuitable people are prevented from working with children.

-* All adults working with the children in a teaching situation and as a supervisor will undertake a criminal record vetting, which will give New Stage Productions information about an applicant’s past and criminal record if any.
+• All adults working with the children in a teaching situation and as a supervisor will undertake

 • Evidence of identity (passport or driving licence with photo)